sspringenberg/Speech-Aux-VAE/readme.md

 ```
 with {DIR TO VCTK DIRECTORY} replaced by the path to the LibriSpeech folder.
 A new folder called librispeech_preprocessed will be created containing preprocessed audio samples.

-In order to preprocess the [VCTK dataset](https://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html), please first [download](https://datashare.is.ed.ac.uk/handle/10283/2651) the dateset first and then run:
+In order to preprocess the [VCTK dataset](https://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html), please  [download](https://datashare.is.ed.ac.uk/handle/10283/2651) the dateset first and then run:
 ```
 python preprocess_vctk.py --vctk-path={DIR TO VCTK DIRECTORY}
 ```